Boston jail to stop housing federal immigration detainees

-BOSTON (AP) — Officials at a Boston jail are ending a longtime relationship with U.S. Immigration and Customs Enforcement and will stop housing federal detainees so they can instead provide more services for women inmates.
+BOSTON (AP) — Boston's sheriff is ending his office's longtime relationship with U.S. Immigration and Customs Enforcement, saying his jails will stop housing hundreds of federal detainees in order to house more female inmates.

-Suffolk County Sheriff Steven Tompkins announced Tuesday that federal authorities have two months to move about 200 federal detainees from the Suffolk County House of Correction.

-A spokesman for the immigration agency says most of them are "high-level category offenders."
-That includes people convicted of violent felonies and gang members.

 (0) comments